• Skip to main content

 • managing substitutions (where no fourth official is present)

-• identifying offences or other infringements where the referee does not have an adequate view
+• Identifying offences or other infringements where the referee does not have an adequate view

 Football Referee Compulsory Equipment